avajs/ava/readme.md

 Each test file is run in a separate Node.js process.
 This allows you to change the global state or overriding a built-in in one test file, without affecting another.
 It's also great for performance on modern multi-core processors, allowing multiple test files to execute in parallel.

+AVA will set `process.env.NODE_ENV` to `test`, unless the `NODE_ENV` environment variable has been set.
+This is useful if the code you're testing has test defaults (for example when picking what database to connect to, or environment-specific Babel options).
+It may cause your code or its dependencies to behave differently though.
+Note that `'NODE_ENV' in process.env` will always be `true`.

 ## Tips

 ### Temp files